ukemeedidiong/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
+keypress will add the corresponding character to the address bar.
 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the event and the auto-complete functions kick in.